This site documents the Divine Mind:

 How is one to apply the conventional formulation of quantum mechanics to the space-time geometry itself?
 The issue becomes especially acute in the case of a closed universe.
 There is no place to stand outside the system to observe it.

 Everett's answer, the many worlds hypothesis, is to devise a relative state interpretation for quantum mechanics that does not require the conventional observation process and the rejection of all but one of the eigenstates Φj.
 To achieve this he postulates that every observation creates multiple branches of the world.
 One branch is our world in which a particular observer sees what they see, and there is a infinity of other unique worlds where other instances of the same observer and the same event realize the other outcomes of that observation implicit in the uncollapsed wave function.
 The wave function does not collapse; all the predicted outcomes are realized, but in different universes.
 This process, it would seem, is recursive, so every observation in each of the infinity of other worlds also creates an infinity of other worlds.
-We might ask what happens to the pinciple of conservartion of energy in this case where every event involving a single quantum of action creates a whole new Universe!
+We might ask what happens to the pinciple of conservation of energy in this case where every event involving a single quantum of action creates a whole new Universe!

 Since the infinity of universes created by each of the enormous number of quantum observations occurring at every moment is invisible, we will return to this subject on page 15: Quantum amplitudes and logical processes are invisible